ranchester2/mirdorph/doc/STANDARD.md

 Now, the other way round:

-There isn't really a reason from this asside from listening to events, and that is simple.
+There isn't really a reason to do this asside from listening to events, and that is simple.

 ```python3
 from .event_receiver import EventReceiver